Student Scholarship Awards

 The Kay Longcope scholarship was established in 2008 in memory of Boston Globe journalist Kay Longcope, who co-founded the Texas Triangle, a LGBTQ weekly newspaper that would eventually grow to become the major source for all things gay in Texas, covering the gamut from news to art, relationships to music reviews.
-This scholarship will continue to fund a LGBTQ student of color who plans a career in journalism.
+This scholarship provides tuition assistance to an LGBTQ student of color who plans a career in journalism.

 Steve Mason Sports Media Scholarship

 The Steve Mason Sports Media Scholarship was established in honor of sports journalist Steve Mason, co-host of the long-running “Mason & Ireland,” the top-rated sports talk radio show in Los Angeles, for nearly a decade.
 The scholarship award provides tuition funding to an LGBTQ student who plans to pursue a career in sports journalism.